 On December 20, 2019, President Trump signed the Setting Every Community Up For Retirement Enhancement (SECURE) Act.
-There has been a lot of buzz around this, especially due to the provisions that affect inherited individual retirement accounts (IRAs).
+There has been a lot of buzz around the SECURE Act, especially due to the provisions that affect distributions from inherited individual retirement accounts (IRAs).

 The largest change the SECURE Act made was to basically eliminate “Stretch IRAs”.
 “Stretching” an IRA was a useful estate planning tool, as it enabled the beneficiary of an IRA to take Required Minimum Distributions (RMDs) over their life expectancy.
 For a young beneficiary this could mean deferring distributions for 30 or 40 years while the remaining plan assets grew tax-free until distribution.